Wirbainoua/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that deletes all the regular files
 No more javascript
-Write a script that deletes all the regular files
+Write a script that deletes all the regular files Write a script that counts the number of directories and sub-directories in the current directory